CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

     * - Day
       - Time
-      - Topic/Activity
+      - Activity (Instructor)
-      - Notes/Links
+      - Content
     * - 06/03/19 (Monday)
-      - 8:00-8:30
+      - 8:00-9:00
       - Coffee & Snacks
       -
     * -
-      - 8:30-9:00
+      - 9:00-:9:15
-      - Introduction and Camp logistics (Jason, Nirav, Ramona, Tyson)
+      - Introduction and overview of the day's and week's activities (Walls)
       - `Intro slides <link-here>`_
     * -
-      - 9:00-9:30
+      - 9:15-9:30
-      - What is Open Science (Instructor Name Here)
+      - Participant introduction activity (Walls)
-      - `Talk Slides <link-here>`_
+      -
     * -
       - 9:30-10:15
-      - What is Open Science (Instructor Name Here)
+      - Identifying needs (Williams)
-      - `Talk Slides <link-here>`_
+      - This activity should make people aware of the challenges they are facing.
     * -
       - 10:15-10:30
       - Coffee and snack break with networking
       -
     * -
       - 10:30-11:00
-      - Clarify objectives and how course topics address participants’ goals
+      - Identifying needs cont.
+(Williams)
-      - general summary from pre-camp surveys
+      - This activity should make people aware of the challenges they are facing.
     * -
       - 11:00-12:00
-      - Reproducible Science (Walt Klimecki)
+      - Setting up a Data Science Lab Group (Walls)
-      - `Talk Slides <link-here>`_
+      - Introduce the week activities
     * -
       - 12:00-1:00
       - Lunch break (on your own)